riggsd/ArcGIS-Pro-ATBX-To-PYT-Toolbox-Converter/README.md

 # ArcGIS Pro ATBX to PYT Toolbox Converter

-A Python Toolbox (.pyt) for ArcGIS Pro that converts legacy .ATBX toolboxes to the more portable and editable Python Toolbox (.pyt) format.
+A Python tool for ArcGIS Pro that converts legacy .ATBX toolboxes to the more portable and editable Python Toolbox (.pyt) format.

-## Overview

-This tool helps migrate ArcGIS Pro toolboxes from the binary .ATBX format to Python Toolbox format, which offers several advantages:
-- **Human-readable**: Python Toolboxes are plain text Python files
-- **Version control friendly**: Easy to track changes in Git or other VCS
-- **Portable**: Can be easily shared and edited without ArcGIS Pro
-- **Extensible**: Direct access to Python code for customization

-## Features

-The converter extracts and translates:
-- ✅ Toolbox metadata (name, alias, label)
-- ✅ Tool definitions and descriptions
-- ✅ Parameter definitions with all attributes:
-  - Display names and internal names
-  - Data types (folders, files, workspaces, strings, numbers, etc.)
-  - Required/Optional status
-  - File type filters
-  - Parameter categories
-  - Help descriptions
-- ✅ Validation logic:
-  - `initializeParameters()` - merged into `getParameterInfo()`
-  - `updateParameters()` - parameter dependency logic
-  - `updateMessages()` - custom validation messages
-- ✅ Execute script references - identifies original implementation scripts
+This tool lets you take advantage of the convenient GUI for creating Tools and managing their Parameters by initially creating Script Tools in an .ATBX Toolbox.
+Once you've dialed in all the Parameters, their attributes, and even ToolValidator validation logic, you can convert to Python Tools in a .PYT Python Toolbox.
+A Python Toolbox is entirely written in Python and *may* be maintained and distributed as a single Python file, while an .ATBX Toolbox requires maintaining an opaque binary file alongside your .PY scripts.

+Be warned that you will be responsible for adding the `execute()` method implementations to each Tool, since this converter doesn't attempt to change the .PY source for your Script Tools.
+You may choose to migrate their entire implementations into the .PYT file, or you may choose to `import` their contents from .PY scripts in the same folder.

+It's also possible that some custom ToolValidator code may not be imported perfectly, since Parameter validation supports arbitrary Python code.
+If you've kept your ToolValidator simple and based on ESRI's template class using an indexed list of `self.params`, then this importer should migrate your logic reasonably.

 ## Installation